Campaign Management

 Available Event Types

-Webhooks are automatically triggered for the following campaign events, providing comprehensive coverage of user interactions throughout the simulation lifecycle:
+Webhooks are automatically triggered for the following campaign events, providing coverage of user interactions throughout the simulation lifecycle:

 Webhook Event Types